rubyfu/RubyFu/en/module_0x4__web_kung_fu/web_server_and_proxy.md

 # Ruby as Web Server and Proxy

 ## Web Server

-You can run Ruby as web server for any folder/file on any unused port
+You can run Ruby as web server for any folder/file on any unused port, here's a oneliner code

 ```ruby
 ruby -run -e httpd /var/www/ -p 8000